JieGroup/GenAI/docs/source/llm/index.md

 import sentencepiece as spm
 spm.SentencePieceTrainer.train(input=DATA_PATH, model_prefix=SAVE_PATH, model_type="bpe", vocab_size=VOCAB_SIZE, input_format="text")
 ```
-It will create a file that contains a tokenizer model, such as [this one](https://drive.google.com/file/d/1lq3_v_u85X7oYhcBHD7tygtZtQmf7yvL/view?usp=sharing).
+It will create a file that contains a tokenizer model.
 When we use it to encode or decode, we need to generate an instance of the following Tokenizer class.

 ```python
 import os